10-Day New England Road Trip Itinerary

 Your first stop will be Salem, where you’ll explore the city’s infamous witch history.
 Start at the Salem Witch Museum to learn all about the famous Salem witch trials of 1692.
 Then, visit the Salem Witch Trials Memorial near the water, and snap a selfie in front of the House of the Seven Gables, made famous by author Nathaniel Hawthorne.

-Spend your afternoon strolling along the cobblestone streets of Portland’s Waterfront Old Port Historic District, touring the Portland Museum of Art, or visiting Victoria Mansion, a beautifully preserved 19th-century home.
+Spend the rest of your afternoon strolling along the cobblestone streets of Portland’s Waterfront Old Port Historic District, touring the Portland Museum of Art, or visiting Victoria Mansion, a beautifully preserved 19th-century home.

-End your day with lighthouse cruise on Casco Bay and a foodie walking tour through the streets of the charming Old Port, where you’ll learn about local history, foods & drinks.
+End your day at the charming Old Port, where you can enjoy local history, food, & drinks.

 Where to stay in Portland Maine